 3. Now to split up the dough!
 Divide it into 12 roughly even pieces (I was not even a little scientific about this — I patted it into a disc, then cut it like a pie).
 Roll each piece into a little ball, then cover them all with plastic wrap and let them puff up a bit for thirty minutes.

-5. Line two cookie sheets with parchment or silicone sheets.
-Shape your bagels by poking your finger through the middle of a dough ball, then twirling two fingers in the middle (think the same motion as twiddling your thumbs) till the whole is about two inches across.
+6. Line two cookie sheets with silicone sheets, or grease with butter.
+Parchment is not your friend for this: the wet bagels will stick to the parchment forever.
+Shape your bagels by poking your finger through the middle of a dough ball, then twirling two fingers in the middle (think the same motion as twiddling your thumbs) till the hole is about two inches across.

 I served these with cream cheese, fresh butter and pear jam from the awesome feed mill in our county.
 So yummy!